Working with Event Management

 •View historical availability information for each configuration item.

-If you are using a Service Manager release prior to Service Manager Release 2015.1, you must enable both the Event workspace and the Event tab functionality before they can be used.
+If you are using a Neurons for ITSM release prior to Neurons for ITSM Release 2015.1, you must enable both the Event workspace and the Event tab functionality before they can be used.
 See Creating and Adding the Event Tab.

-With event management, Service Manager can track what happens to various pieces of equipment (configuration items) that are required to provide a service.
+With event management, Neurons for ITSM can track what happens to various pieces of equipment (configuration items) that are required to provide a service.
 The Event tab displays all of the events that happen to those assets and allow you to decide if they affected the service.

 As an example, assume that a network attached storage (NAS) device such as a server, fails.
 This is an event.
 The device is now experiencing an outage.
 If the server is used to store email for the Microsoft Exchange service then it is likely that the email service is also no longer functional.
 You are able to track both events.